When we call God “Abba Father”, we must act with filial reverence to Him.

 Abba Father in Isaac and Abraham’s story

 He had complete faith in his father, never uttering a word of discontent in the long arduous journey.
-He obeyed Abraham even when Abraham told him to put himself upon the altar with the organized firewood.
+Isaac obeyed Abraham even when Abraham told him to put himself on the altar with the organized firewood.
 He believed that his father knew best, even when he was put in grave danger.

 Indeed, Abraham was doing this in obedience to God’s decree of sacrificing his firstborn.
 After proving his unconditional commitment to God, God gave Abraham a lamb to slaughter in place of Isaac.